sftpgo/docs/docs/tutorials/eventmanager-approval.md

 - **Email** to a partner contact, using the same email action pattern as Step 5.
 - **HTTP webhook** to the partner's API or a workflow engine, using an HTTP action.

-Create a separate event rule with trigger `upload`, path condition `/delivery/*`, group condition `reviewers`, and the desired notification action.
+Create a separate event rule with group condition `reviewers` and the desired notification action.
+For files published with the WebClient **Copy** action use the `copy` event with path condition `/inbox/*`: path filters match the source path of a copy.
+For files a client uploads into `/delivery` directly use the `upload` event with path condition `/delivery/*`.

 ## How the Reviewer Approves a File